“... Still today, we have people are timorous of the modern devices, closed in their hidebound mentality, creating an impassable wall ..."

 THE SPECTATOR

-The usage of technological instruments allow the spectator to be free, there’s no need of a guide to walk one through the fruition nor exclusive locations for the fruition of the work.
-The audience can get close to the work on different levels, physically and metaphorically.
-With these new means, the work becomes open, it becomes modifiable, no longer closed to itself, and it establishes a new relationship with space and audience, there is no “official version”, there are no environments deputy to be welcomed, protected and preserved; it is a work that lives and acts in a transcultural and multi context dimension.
+The use of technology allows the spectator to be free and there is no need for a guide or exclusive locations for the work to be experienced.
+The audience can engage with the work on different levels, both physically and metaphorically.
+With these new means, the work becomes open, modifiable, and no longer confined to itself.
+It establishes a new relationship with space and the audience, with no “official version” and no need for environments to be welcomed, protected, and preserved.
+It exists as a work that lives and acts in a transcultural and multi-context dimension.

-The usage of technological instruments allow the spectator to be free, there’s no need of a guide to walk one through the fruition nor exclusive locations for the fruition of the work.
-The audience can get close to the work on different levels, physically and metaphorically.
-With these new means, the work becomes open, it becomes modifiable, no longer closed to itself, and it establishes a new relationship with space and audience, there is no “official version”, there are no environments deputy to be welcomed, protected and preserved; it is a work that lives and acts in a transcultural and multi context dimension.
+The use of technology allows the spectator to be free and there is no need for a guide or exclusive locations for the work to be experienced.
+The audience can engage with the work on different levels, both physically and metaphorically.
+With these new means, the work becomes open, modifiable, and no longer confined to itself.
+It establishes a new relationship with space and the audience, with no “official version” and no need for environments to be welcomed, protected, and preserved.
+It exists as a work that lives and acts in a transcultural and multi-context dimension.

 THE PERFORMANCE